Victoria Sandwich – A Wholemeal Take on the Nation’s Favourite Cake

 Sandwich the cakes with strawberry jam, then dust with icing sugar or caster sugar and serve.

-I’m sharing my Victoria Sandwich with Baking Crumbs over at Only Crumbs Remain.
+I’m sharing my Victoria sponge cake with Baking Crumbs over at Only Crumbs Remain.